rseah145/smw-term2/lesson_6/Theory.md

 <br>

-Protected network traffic could also help adversaries to carry out data exfiltration undetected, thus IPsec could also decrease network security when used everywhere
+Protected network traffic could also help adversaries to carry out data exfiltration undetected, thus IPsec could also decrease network security when used for all network traffic